naorlivne/dcos-docs/1.10/installing/custom/system-requirements/index.md

 Download and save the [DC/OS setup file][3] to your bootstrap node.
 This file is used to create your customized DC/OS build file.

-### Docker Nginx (advanced installer)
+### Docker NGINX (advanced installer)

-For advanced install only, install the Docker Nginx image with this command:
+For advanced install only, install the Docker NGINX image with this command:

 ```bash
 sudo docker pull nginx